-16 Foods for Your Healthy Grocery List
+16 Super Foods For Your Healthy Grocery List

 It’s important to note that this is not intended to be a complete grocery list.
 Nor is it a prescribed diet.
 Instead, this is a list of foods that make up a generally healthy diet.

-Next, let’s look at the 16 foods on the healthy grocery list.
+With that out of the way, let’s look at the 16 foods on the healthy grocery list.

 1. Leafy Greens

 These vegetables are some of the most nutrient-dense foods available.
 Such as romaine lettuce, spinach, and kale.
 On top of that, they have very few calories.
-So you can eat as much as you like.
+So you can eat as much as you like!